uhasker/getting-things-done-in-next-js/src/chapter8/03-more-on-routes.md

 For example, you might wish to display a task with the ID `1` at `/task/1` and a task with the ID `2` at `/task/2`.

 Of course, since tasks are added and deleted by the user, you can't know all of the IDs beforehand.
-This where dynamic routes come in.
+This is where dynamic routes come in.

-Create a new file `task/[id]/page.tsx`:
+Create a new file `task/[id]/page.tsx` with the following content:

 ```jsx
 export default function Task({ params }: { params: { id: string } }) {